Microsoft/azure-docs.pt-pt/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-Inscreva-se no portal Azure em <https://portal.azure.com>
+Inicie sessão no portal do Azure em <https://portal.azure.com>

 ## <a name="create-an-application-gateway"></a>Criar um gateway de aplicação